NFIS Family Advice Oct 2020 (pdf)

 Believe your child’s distress is real, listen to what they say and trust your instincts as a parent or carer.

 Mental & physical health related absence should be authorised as illness.
-Extended absence requires medical evidence, so see a GP and arrange to be referred to CAMHS.
+Extended absence requires medical evidence, so see your GP and ask to be referred to CAMHS.

-Most schools should offer mental health support, counselling, and access to a School Nurse, they can also ask an Educational Psychologist to make an assessment.
+Most schools should offer mental health / pastoral support, reasonable adjustments, SEND support, counselling, and access to a School Nurse, they can also ask an Educational Psychologist to make an assessment of your child's difficulties in school.

 These suggestions will help you to access the support your child needs, and help you to protect yourself from prosecution for non-attendance:

-It is important to keep a brief diary of what happens day to day to build a picture of the problem and the steps that have been taken.
+It is important to keep a brief diary or spreadsheet where you record what happens each day to build a picture of the problem and the steps that have been taken.
 Keep a file of notes you take at meetings, during phone calls etc. and copies of ALL emails and letters.
 Check that minutes of meetings are accurate.
 It is often useful to take someone with you so that they can take notes while you listen and you have someone to discuss the meeting with afterwards.
 (To help with this correspond as much as possible by email and consider using an automatic call recorder on your phone).

-This blog post explains the value of keeping records and how to go about it:
+This blog post by It Must Be Mum explains the value of keeping records and how to go about it:

 The reason you give for absence is significant, there are subtle differences but they are important if you end up in court: